AnjaliSandip/FastIceFlo/README.md

 | 1110705 | 0.998 | 0.995 | 1e-2 | 1024 |

 Table 1.
-Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.
+Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed.
 Optimal block size was chosen to minimize wall time.

 ### Step 3: Post-processing
 To extract and plot the ice velocity distribution, follow the steps listed below: